unidoc/unioffice/README.md

 ## Status ##

 - Documents (docx) work well, and there are no known issues.
-- Spreadsheets (xlsx) support is very new and the API may change.
+- Spreadsheets (xlsx) support is new and the API may change.
 - PowerPoint (pptx) is unsupported at the moment, the XML types exist and some prototype code is checked in but it will be reworked once docx/xlsx are 'finished'.

 ## Installation ##